 After baseball Phoebus moved to Florida, working first for a liquor distributor and then for Tropicana, the orange juice manufacturer.
 At the age of 39 he enrolled at Manatee Community College, and then at the University of South Florida, graduating with a degree in education.
 He spent nearly two decades as a physical-education instructor in three Florida grade schools before retiring.
 In 1991 Phoebus was inducted into the Maryland State Athletic Hall of Fame.

-As of 2010 he was living in Palm City, Florida, the father of two sons: Thomas, a high-school teacher, and Joseph, a computer graphic artist.
+In his later years, he lived in Palm City, Florida, the father of two sons: Thomas, a high-school teacher, and Joseph, a computer graphic artist.
 Phoebus played golf regularly, but reported that his fastball has lost its “oomph.”
 “I can’t crank it up to 94 (miles per hour) anymore,” he lamented.

 1 Phil Jackman, “Pat Dobson Acquired to Fill No.4 Spot on Oriole Staff,” The Sporting News, December 19, 1970, 38.